ayeshavm/liar-fake-news-detection/README.md

 ---

+## 📰 Description

+This project explores fake news classification using the LIAR dataset.
+It combines RoBERTa-based text embeddings with speaker metadata in a hybrid model, and applies Monte Carlo Dropout for uncertainty estimation.
+The result is a robust multi-class classifier for political misinformation, with steady gains in F1-score through progressive fine-tuning.

 ## 📌 Project Overview

 Misinformation is one of the biggest threats in our digital age, especially in political discourse.
 This project explores a hybrid NLP and machine learning pipeline for classifying the truthfulness of political statements using the LIAR dataset.
 It compares classic and deep learning approaches, introducing a hybrid architecture that combines BERT embeddings with structured metadata and uncertainty estimation via Monte Carlo (MC) Dropout.